-2018 BMW i8 Roadster will have revised exterior and interior with mechanical upgrades resulting in power increase
+2018 BMW i8 Roadster and Coupe see revisions to the exterior and interior with mechanical upgrades resulting in power and range increase

-There will be cosmetic revisions while the long rumoured mechanical upgrades will also be put in place.
-As it will target a big band of premium customers, BMW may not shy away from pricing them a notch above their current state.
-The Roadster will likely opt for the regular i8 plug-in hybrid’s tailgate structure as the dihedral doors will make it much more appealing.
+It will target a big band of premium customers and BMW may not shy away from pricing both the Roadster and the Coupe a notch above their current state.
+The Roadster opts for a modified version of the regular i8 plug-in hybrid’s tailgate structure as the dihedral doors make it much more appealing.

-It is expected to be heavily inspired by the BMW i Vision Future Interaction concept study displayed at last year’s CES (Consumer Electronics Show).
-The open-top configuration could make it heavier than the coupe as more strengthening materials should be added to compensate for the lost roof.
-The teaser clip of the BMW i8 Roadster does not reveal the complete vehicle but it does show the small rear window and retractable fabric roof.
-Courtesy of the data in the video, it can be said that combined fuel economy rating with the assistance of the electric motor will be 2.1 litre per 100 km or 112 mpg in US while the combined CO2 emission is at 48 g/km.
+Its has styling partially inspired by the BMW i Vision Future Interaction concept study displayed at last year’s CES (Consumer Electronics Show).
+The open-top configuration does make it heavier than the coupe as more strengthening materials needed to be added to compensate for the lost roof.
+The weight penalty is just 132 pounds (60 kg) courtesy of the carbon bodyshell as the curb weight is quoted at 3,516 lbs (1,595 kg).

+The combined fuel economy rating with the assistance of the electric motor will be 2.1 litre per 100 km or 112 mpg in US while the combined CO2 emission is at 48 g/km.
 These are slightly inferior figures compared to the existing i8 Coupe which returns 2.0 L/100km and rated CO2 emission of 44 g/km.

 The upgraded Roadster and Coupe are constructed on an aluminium chassis with carbon fibre monotub.
 The 1.5L turbo engine now makes 231 horsepower, 3 hp more, and the electric motor develops 143 hp, increase of 12 hp, for a combined output of 374 hp.
 It enables the Coupe to do 0-100 kmph in just 4.2 seconds.
 The Roadster, however, is two tenths slower and has electronically limited top speed of 155 mph (250 kmph).